Sign up for Action Alerts

 Use this Q & A page to help prepare yourself for tough questions regarding low-income tax credits.

 More than 1 in 5 children nationwide live in families with incomes below $22,000/year.
 The Child Tax Credit (CTC) is a partially-refundable tax credit designed to help those families with the cost of raising those children, helping reduce the hardship and expand opportunities for those children.
 Like the Earned Income Tax Credit (EITC), the CTC is also designed to incentivize work.

 By reducing the income tax liability of low-income families with children, and offering a refund of up to $1,000/child to some families, this credit helps offset the cost of raising children.
-Research has shown that an increase in family income of $1,000 is associated with increase in children's test scores and college enrollment rates.
+Research has shown that an increase in family income of $1,000 is associated with an increase in children's test scores and college enrollment rates.
 We also know this credit goes right towards bettering the lives of children.
 Data shows that low-income families spend a larger share of their pre-tax income directly on their children than those with higher incomes (25 percent v.
 16 percent for middle class families and 12 percent for wealthy families).

 The CTC is different than the child care tax credit, which has been proposed by President Trump on the campaign trail and in his FY18 budget.
 You can learn more about the child care tax credit here.

 Households with at least one qualifying child that file federal tax returns can get a CTC of up to $1,000 for each child under 17 years old.
 To qualify for the CTC, the tax filer's earned income must be at least $3,000.
 Families earning more than $75,000 for single persons and $110,000 for married couples may not claim the credit.